 There is little doubt that 5G is a new milestone – the likes of which has rarely been seen since the advent of wireless networking.
 Why is 5G so different from 4G or all other standards that preceded it?
 A lot of people operate under the assumption that yet another iteration of the ‘G’ just means better speeds and lower latency.
 While 5G certainly mean those things, it is paradigm altering in the sense that it comes built-in with enhanced capabilities.

-For instance, with 5G, we will be able to fully support edge computing as the industry moves away from centralised data centres and closer to users to ensure better services.
+For instance, as the industry evolves away from centralised data centres and closer to users to offer better services, our IT Support will completely support edge computing with 5G.

 5G also supports network slicing that can enable operators and industry verticals to pretty much ‘own’ their pizza slice of the network pie, who can now build their private cloud within their datacenters for example.